la2050/archive/_projects/2016/sankofa-city.md

   to the community, exhibited publicly, and shared online to deepen conversations about future alternatives for local innovation and everyday technologies.
-project_image_2: 5836115265741-team91.jpg
-empty_column_1: ''
 organization_name: Annenberg Innovation Lab
 organization_website: www.annenberglab.com
-organization_name_2: Annenberg Innovation Lab
-organization_activity: >-
-  The AIL is a high-energy research lab that combines theory and practice to understand the ongoing evolution of media and its impact on governments, businesses, education, creators and consumers.
-ein: ''

 ---